clsti/MCLR/README.md

-# Quadruped Walking Control Project
+# Modeling and Control of Legged Robots - Quadruped Walking Control Project

 This project implements walking control for the Go2 quadruped robot using optimal control methods.
 It supports both Open-loop Optimal Control (OPC) and Model Predictive Control (MPC) approaches with trajectory planning and visualization capabilities.